 Serving on the Legislative Action Committee of the Community Associations Institute, Porter advocates state legislation that favorably impacts local condominium and community associations.
 He also shares his wealth of knowledge at educational seminars in Hawaii.
 As a board member of the Condo Council of Maui, he educates condominium owners and association directors on changing community laws by coordinating speaking engagements, and presenting at seminars.

 Based on the recommendations from the legal community, the respected legal source Martindale-Hubbell awarded Porter a “BV distinguished” rating for his exceptional ethical standards and legal abilities.
-For the third (2016 – 2018) consecutive year, his work in real estate litigation was also recognized by his peers in the 24th edition of “The Best Lawyers in America.”
+For the fourth (2016 – 2019) consecutive year, his work in real estate litigation was also recognized by his peers in the 25th edition of “The Best Lawyers in America.”

 He is published in his areas of expertise, authoring “How to Get Results in Collection of Delinquent Debts in Hawaii” and “Litigating Disputes Over Easements and Restrictive Covenants.”